 Here’s the thing, it may not work.
 If this doesn’t work for you, and you still get the pop up message, consider the fact that your software may have been pirated to begin with.
 That’s not a good thing.
 There is a way to change things up, and it is found with a few options.

 At the end of the day, you are going to have a couple of options.
 The above steps will help you get the pop up gone, in theory.
 However, if you don’t have a legitimate software, you will need to focus on something new.
 You will definitely want to work on getting a new copy of Windows, which can be purchased through a variety of outlets.
 If all else fails, you can also call Microsoft support and describe the issue.
 They may be able to give you a code to type in to help you stop this.
 Other than that, you don’t need to worry about the pop up over time, because you can definitely fix it and help things go forward with relative ease.
-Just try the above steps first.
+If you are a victim of software counterfeiting, try the above steps first.